global recipe swap

 - 2 tablespoons fresh ginger, peeled and chopped

-- 2 sprigs fresh coriander, roots scraped and chopped
+- 2 sprigs of fresh coriander, roots scraped and chopped

 - 1 teaspoon coriander seed, roasted and ground